Black Label Cobs

 • Black labels with gold ink (see photos below)

-• Brass ferrules in both center holes and drive hole, chamferred on inner edge
+• Brass ferrules in the center holes and in the drive hole, chamferred on inner edge

 • Larger diameter wooden core (1.85” (or 1-27/32”) in comparison to 1.82” (or 1-13/16”))